MerzoukeMansouri/vault-navigator/TROUBLESHOOTING.md

 4. **Use Descriptive Configuration Names**
    - Name configs by environment: "Production Vault", "Dev Vault"
    - Include region if applicable: "AWS US-East Production"

+5. **Leverage Automatic Token Detection**
+   - Copy new tokens and let Vault Navigator detect them
+   - Keep the browser tab focused for best detection
+   - Dismiss the dialog if you don't want to update

 ## Getting Help